kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 disable_listing: true
 ---

-[Service Worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) has already been here for a while: since 2015-09 it has been fully supported in Chrome, but now that it has gone a way of improvements, bug fixes, became more easily debugable and is supported much more widely we decided to try it in production and implement in our [kollegorna.se](https://kollegorna.se) website.
+[Service Worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) has already been here for a while: since 2015-09 it has been fully supported in Chrome, but now that it has gone a way of improvements, bug fixes, became more easily debuggable and is supported much more widely we decided to try it in production and implement in our [kollegorna.se](https://kollegorna.se) website.
 We’ve learned there quite a few gotchas to grasp in order to get Service Worker working _correctly_…

 Here is the list of what I’ll be overviewing in the article: